Denim Wash Blue Basket Weave Matte Glass TilePrice per sqft. $22.94Price per sheet $22.94

 If you still need inspiration to narrow down your mosaic tile choices, consider the room and how you use it.

 Kitchen: In the kitchen, mosaic tile is typically used in the backsplash.
 Ceramic, glass and porcelain are the best choices, because they easily wipe clean.
 They also won't absorb stains and odors.
 If you want stone, it's best to choose darker colors and mix them in with other mosaic materials so they won't show wear or stains.

 Bathroom: Glass is a popular mosaic choice in the bathroom, because it reflects the light and can make the space look larger.
 Porcelain, ceramic and shell are other excellent choices.
-You can add a pop of color to a room that often tiled in neutral tones.
+A mosaic tile backsplash can add a pop of color to a room that is often tiled in neutral tones.

 Floors: Floor mosaics are usually limited to border accents or small spaces, such as entryways, halls, or bathrooms.
 Durable tiles are necessary so they can withstand traffic and frequent cleaning.
 Ceramic and stone hold up well, but you can use glass if it's in an accent border where foot traffic isn't a concern.